rocktiki/datapack-bliss/README.md

 # datapack-bliss
-datapack I'm working on for my own private server
+Datapack I'm working on for my own private server

+:Started:

+- pig.json to prototype if I can make a custom loot_table for a mob

+:Planned:

+- shulker - drop 2 shells (more with looting?)
+- phantom - drop elytra (1% with looting)